jrnold/jrnold.me/stories/research.md

 expectations are unobservable, and there is a lack of data on battles.
 With new methods and new data on the American Civil War, I address these challenges.
 I estimate the information revealed by combat with a model of Bayesian learning.
-I use prices of Union and Confederate currencies to measure public expectations of war duration and outcome.
+I use prices of Union and Cnnnonfederate currencies to measure public expectations of war duration and outcome.
 Data on battlefield events come from detailed data on the outcomes and casualties of the battles of the American Civil War.
 The results